 To uphold principles of Academic Honesty, Macquarie University employs online anti-plagiarism Software called Turnitin.
 Turnitin compares electronically submitted papers to a database of academic publications, internet sources and other student papers that have been submitted to the system to identify matching text.
 It then produces an Originality Report which identifies text taken from other sources, and generates a similarity percentage.
 Teaching staff will use the report to judge whether plagiarism has occurred and whether penalties should apply for breaches of the Academic Honesty Policy.

 All text based assessments must be submitted through Turnitin as per instructions provided in the unit guide.
 It is the student’s responsibility to ensure that work is submitted correctly prior to the due date.
 This includes verifying that correct files have been submitted as no special consideration will be given to students who have uploaded incorrect documents.
 No hard copies of assessments will be accepted and only Turnitin records will be taken as records of submission.

 Multiple submissions may be possible via Turnitin prior to the final due date and time of an assessment task and originality reports may be made available to students to view and check their work.

 There is no set percentage which indicates whether plagiarism has occurred; all identified matching text should be reconsidered carefully.
 If plagiarism has occurred or is suspected and resubmission is possible prior to the due date, students are advised to edit their work before making a final submission.
 Help may be sought from teaching staff.
 Students may also access research resources provided by the library or Learning Skills.

-Students should note that the system will not immediately produce the similarity score on a second or subsequent submission - it will take at least 24-36 hours for the report to be generated.
+Students should note that the system will not immediately produce the similarity score on a second or subsequent submission - it will take 24-36 hours for the report to be generated.
 This may be after the due date so students should plan any resubmissions carefully.